keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

 “ለ” family.
 On these letter-family layers, the south-flick of the associated base key, the “ለ” key, can be used to return to the default layer.
 No letter input should occur.

+#### Laterl Flicks (Experimental)
+On regular keys for letters, flicking to produce the next most frequent letters can be applied.
+Tried experimentally on GFF keyboards, an East flick enters the first-order character (e.g. “ለ”, while a west-flick enters the 4th order (e.g “ላ”) as these are the two most frequenlty occuring Amaharic letters after the sixth order.

+The assumption is made here that East flick is an easier (lower strain) finger motion than a West flick.
+A keyboard designed for left handed person should reverse these mappings.

 ### Flicks on Keys with Alternatives
 On keys that support more than one letter family, such as a key that is primarily for the “ሰ” family, but also supports “ሠ”, as a secondary entry (perhaps in combination with a `shift`, `alt`, or double-tap), the “north” flick should